Placental abruption happens when some or all of the placenta starts to detach from the uterus wall before your baby is born.

 - Multiple pregnancies (twins or more)

-- Becoming pregnant after the age of 35.
+- Mother becoming pregnant after the age of 35.

-- Chronic hypertension (high blood pressure that existed before you became pregnant)
+- Chronic hypertension (raised blood pressure that existed before you became pregnant)

-- Pre-eclampsia (high blood pressure that starts during pregnancy).
+- Pre-eclampsia (raised blood pressure that starts during pregnancy).

 Having one or more of these risk factors doesn’t mean you’ll have a placental abruption.

 #6: Can you see placental abruption on ultrasound?

 To diagnose placental abruption your care provider will perform a physical examination, including a blood test, urine tests and ultrasound.
 Your baby will be monitored as well.

 Expect your care provider to ask you about:

 - How long ago the bleeding/or pain began

 - Any trauma or activity before symptoms started